Recurrences reveal shared causal drivers of complex time series: Approach

-From a dynamical systems perspective, the graph Laplacian of the consensus adjacency graph $A$ defines the state transition matrix for a Markov chain, which acts as a discrete Perron-Frobenius operator propagating distributions of random walkers initialized at different nodes.
-Repeated application of this operator evolves the walker distribution towards a stationary distribution associated with it largest eigenvalue.
+\textbf{Physical Interpretation.} Both the discrete- and continuous-time driver reconstruction procedures describe the long-time behavior of random walks on the consensus graph $A$.
+The consensus graph $A$ defines the state transition matrix of a discrete- or continuous-time Markov chain, which propagates distributions of random walkers initialized at different nodes.
+Repeated application of this operator evolves the walker distribution towards a stationary distribution associated with its largest eigenvalue.
 If the graph fully partitions into disconnected subgraphs, walkers remain kinetically trapped within their initial basins, revealing an invariant measure associated with the driver.
-However, for most real-world datasets containing noise or continuous-time dynamics, the transition matrix fails to exhibit fully disjoint structure due to spurious recurrences that induce leakage among basins associated with distinct driver states.
+This measure provides the equivalence classes in exact driver reconstruction.
+However, for most real-world datasets containing noise or corrupted measurements, the transition matrix fails to exhibit fully-disjoint structure due to spurious recurrences that induce leakage among basins associated with distinct driver states.
 The leading eigenvector of the transition matrix instead approaches the uniform distribution at long times.
 However, driver structure persists within transients associated with subleading eigenvectors---this information disappears at long times because ergodicity is not fully broken.
-These weaker partitions are referred to as "almost-invariant sets" in fluid dynamics, and they correspond to subregions within the graph where random walkers become trapped for extended durations before slowly escaping into other subregions \cite{froyland2009almost,brunton2017chaos,mezic2005spectral,costa2021maximally}.
+These weaker partitions are known as "almost-invariant sets" in fluid dynamics \cite{froyland2009almost}, and they correspond to subregions within the graph where random walkers become trapped for extended durations before slowly escaping into other subregions \cite{brunton2017chaos,mezic2005spectral,costa2021maximally}.
+Recurrence networks thus represent a natural representation of time series, providing a strong inductive bias for downstream analysis tasks.

-We therefore calculate almost-invariant sets as a generalized shared dynamics reconstruction algorithm for arbitrary signals.
-For continuous-time drivers, reconstruction can be solved in fewer than $\lesssim \mathcal{O}(T^2)$ operations by finding the subleading eigenvector of the graph Laplacian associated with the diffusion process.
-For discrete-time drivers, graph community detection may be used to identify discrete basins \cite{giannakis2012nonlinear,girvan2002community}.
-We describe our implementation in further detail in Appendix A.

 We demonstrate the key steps of our method in Figure \ref{overview} by using the dynamics of the chaotic R\"ossler attractor to drive multiple realizations of the Lorenz equations with random dynamical parameters.
 In order to make the reconstruction task more difficult, we filter the Lorenz response dynamics through random Gaussian kernels, resulting in sparse, heavily-corrupted measurements that confound linear reconstruction methods like principal components analysis.